 As such, when Buhari was sworn in as the president of Nigeria, he didn’t present a clear-cut economic policy.
 Investors don’t like government silence otherwise they will form their own opinion.

-IMF came asking Buhari to liberalise the Naira so as to create confidence that will make the desired foreign investors to consider coming to Nigeria.
+IMF came asking Buhari to liberalize the Naira so as to create confidence that will make the desired foreign investors consider coming to Nigeria.
 Buhari’s response was that he didn’t see the benefit of devaluation and so, he continued digging.

-Soon after, companies started fleeing Nigeria, banks started to layoff staff and stopped lending because government has withdrawn all its funds held by commercial banks.
-There are rising unemployment rate, inflation rate, interest rate and eventually; economic recession.
+Soon after, companies started fleeing Nigeria, and banks started to lay off staff and stopped lending because the government has withdrawn all its funds held by commercial banks.
+There are rising unemployment rates, inflation rates, interest rates, and eventually; economic recession.

-It is not clear if Buhari has stopped digging because he has not presented any detailed plan toward ending the recession.
-All that Buhari says is that by the grace of God the recession will soon end.
+It is not clear if Buhari has stopped digging because he has not presented any detailed plan for ending the recession.
+All that Buhari says is that by the grace of God, the recession will soon end.
 And the market is watching.